 “Shorter is better” should be your mantra, with a focus on staying under one-minute, at the longest.
 Videos that are less than 60 seconds retain 80% of viewers through their halfway marks, and a full 60% all the way to the end.
-These are great retention rates for social, where users are constantly bombarded and distracted, be it by other social content or the world around them as the browse on the go.
+These are great retention rates for social, where users are constantly bombarded and distracted, be it by other social content or the world around them as they browse on the go.

-Edit for social viewing
+Edit for Social Viewing

-You know your short-form video is aimed at social networks, so follow editing practices for the online, social world.
+You know your short-form video is aimed mostly at social networks, so follow editing practices for the online, social world.
 Try “hiding” cuts between visuals by making them fall on words with hard consonant sounds or in-step with music.
 Cutting mid-action is also an effective way to keep momentum.

-Create for your platform
+Create for Your Platform

 While certain aspects of creating short-form for social are true across the different networks, there are some things to keep in mind depending on which platform your video will be shared on.
 For example, consider the importance of sound: the vast majority of video views on Facebook, Twitter, and Instagram are made on mobile.
 If you expect a video to be viewed by mobile users, craft it to work without sound (even if it also includes audio for those with the sound on).

 Short-form social videos have become the centerpiece of content marketing strategies for publishers and brands of every size and interest.
-With these considerations in hand, you’re ready to finetune your short-form videos to be evermore successful on social.
+With these considerations in hand, you’re ready to fine-tune your short-form videos to be evermore successful on social.